AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-Clustering KMeans Intro: 3 Levels.md

 - _Credit Card Fraud Detection_.
 This is part of outlier detection.
 Here a 'normal' credit card usage say paying utility bills, usage at grocery stores is compared against the 'odd' usage like high amount transaction in overseas country may be flagged as possible fraud and trigger an authentication checks like calling the client to verify the transaction.

 So these were some of the many cases business can use data to generate the clustering algorithm to make business process efficient.
 Here I want to point out that the interpretation of cluster is key hence involvement of domain specialist is important to give context.
-In many cases the cluster results may be useless and one should be ok to live with it.
+In many cases the cluster results may not make sense and will be useless and one should be ok to live with it.

 While business use case gives some background and motivation to learn more, personally I think more day to day usage to use these technique to cluster ones data and help find patterns or themes when someone is exploring the data and understand it better especially when size of dataset is big.